azkahariz/SBML/using_arduino_package/README.md

-# Connect Streaming Radio with ESP32 + Arduino component package
+# Connect Streaming Radio with ESP32 + Arduino Component Package

 (See the README.md file in the upper level 'examples' directory for more information about examples.)